MaVeN-13TTN/alx-backend-python/python-context-async-perations-0x02/README.md

 This project teaches:

 1. **Context Manager Patterns**: The `with` statement and resource management
+2. **Reusable Query Execution**: Creating flexible, parameterized query managers
-2. **Async Programming**: Modern Python concurrency patterns
+3. **Async Programming**: Modern Python concurrency patterns
-3. **Database Best Practices**: Transaction management and error handling
+4. **Database Best Practices**: Transaction management and error handling
-4. **Performance Optimization**: When and how to use async operations
+5. **Performance Optimization**: When and how to use async operations
-5. **Testing Strategies**: Comprehensive test coverage for both sync and async code
+6. **Testing Strategies**: Comprehensive test coverage for both sync and async code

 ## 📚 Key Concepts Demonstrated